San Pedro Valley - Geologic History

 During the

-Cambrian period, the land slowly subsided and was covered by a shallow sea.
+Cambrian period, the land slowly subsided and was covered by a shallow

 As the shoreline advanced across the land, a thick layer of sand was deposited